-If you tell us that you have received a positive Covid-19 test, we will not disclose information about your Covid-19 status to any external organisation (other than your accommodation provider as stated above) unless required by law or guidance, such as if we receive a request from NHS Test and Trace or public health authorities for information required perform their public health and safety roles (see section above).
-It is for individuals to provide this information to NHS Test and Trace as required under the government guidance, and we will not routinely do so.
-We will, however, use this information within BU on a confidential basis for the purposes of managing risks to the health and safety of students and staff.
+If you tell us that you have received a positive Covid-19 test, we will not disclose information about your Covid-19 status to any external organisation (other than your accommodation provider as stated above) unless required by law or guidance, such as if we receive a request from public health authorities for information required perform their public health and safety roles (see section above).
+We will use this information within BU on a confidential basis for the purposes of managing risks to the health and safety of students and staff.

 We will use data we hold about dates and times when you were on BU premises to decide whether we need to contact you to tell you that you may have been in contact with someone who has tested positive for Covid-19.
 Please see below for details of when we may record this information.

 Information about your Covid-19 status and the fact that you are self-isolating/in quarantine will be processed in accordance with the BU Data Protection policy.
 We will only share your information in identifiable form where this is necessary for the purposes outlined in this notice.